rosasip/enterprise-active-directory-security-lab/README.md

 </details>

 <details>
-<summary><h2>4.
-Adding Users to Groups </h2></summary>
+<summary><h2>5.
+Adding Users to Groups</h2></summary>

-Objective: Delegate permissions by nesting user accounts into functional security groups.
+**Objective:** Delegate permissions by nesting user accounts into functional security groups.

 - Access User Identity Properties:
   - In ADUC, locate the user account you want to manage (e.g., in the Accounts > Finance OU).
   - Right-click the user and select Properties.
 - Assign Group Affiliation:
   - Navigate to the Member Of tab.
   - Click Add and type the name of the security group you created earlier (e.g., SG-Finance-Read-Only).
   - Click Check Names to validate the object, then click OK.
 - Verify the membership (Security Best Practice: Always assign permissions to Groups, not individual Users.)
 </details>

 <details>
-<summary><h2>5.
+<summary><h2>6.
 Join Windows Client to the Domain</h2></summary>

 **Objective:** Connect the Windows 11 workstation to the Active Directory environment and verify user authentication.